pkmlp/mongodbPlayground/ShardingReplicationDocker/readme.md

       > db.myCollection.find()
       > quit()

-5. Create more documents and check whether they are really sharded
+Step 5.
+Create more documents and check whether they are really sharded and replicated
       > ...